 <h1>), the least important heading rank 6 (

 <h6>).
 Headings with an equal or higher rank start a new section, headings with a lower rank start new subsections that are part of the higher ranked section.

 Skipping heading ranks can be confusing and should be avoided where possible: Skipping heading ranks can be confusing and should be avoided where possible: Make sure that a

-<h2> is followed by a
+<h2> is not followed directly by an

-Organize page sections
+Exception for fixed page sections

 Related WCAG 2.0 resources

 These tutorials provide best-practice guidance on implementing accessibility in different situations.
 This page combined the following WCAG 2.0 success criteria and techniques from different conformance levels:

 1.3.1 Info and Relationships: Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text.
 (Level A)

 2.4.1 Bypass Blocks: A mechanism is available to bypass blocks of content that are repeated on multiple Web pages.
 (Level A)